Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The CMDB is integral to the Knowledge Management process and SKMS.
 It stores detailed information on each configuration item, such as their type, characteristics, and links to other CIs, which the SKMS can access and utilize to optimize asset management and deployment.

-The SKMS can use this information to determine if an asset needs to receive additional resources or maintenance before deployment, or if it should be reallocated to a different team that has a better understanding of its current state or needs.
+The SKMS analyzes this information to decide whether an asset requires more resources or maintenance before deployment.
+Additionally, it determines if reallocating the asset to a different team with a better understanding of its current state or needs is necessary.
 This helps managers make better decisions about how to allocate their resources.

 Do you need a custom CMDB?
 Find out